 The best and fastest way to set up a Casper Rust Smart Contract project is

-.
+to use cargo-casper.
 When you use this, it will set the

 project up with a simple contract, a runtime environment and a testing